just-nilux/awesome-tradingview/README.md

 ## What is TradingView and PineScript?

 TradingView is a community-driven charting platform to get real-time market data, share trading ideas and education material.
-However, this list is a collection of strategies and indicators build on the properitary TradingView Pinescript scripting engine.
+However, this list is a collection of strategies and indicators build on TradingView's [Pinescript](https://www.tradingview.com/pine-script-docs/en/v4/Introduction.html).
-More info about Pinescript [here](https://www.tradingview.com/pine-script-docs/en/v4/Introduction.html).

 ## Table of Contents